yetulaxman/ContainersHPC2024/_hands-on/local_docker_to_singularity.md

 ### Converting a local docker image to Apptainer

-1. Let's use the [trimmomatic software] as an example software as available in [Red hat Quay Registry](https://quay.io/). <a href="http://labs.play-with-docker.com/" target="_blank"> In PWD terminal</a>, run the following command to pull an image:
+1. Let's use the [trimmomatic software] as an example software as available in [Red hat Quay Registry](https://quay.io/).
+In PWD terminal, run the following command to pull an image:

    ```bash
     docker pull quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4